MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/sounds.md

 ms.date: 10/19/2016
 ---

-# Playing sound with AVAudioPlayer
+# Playing sound with AVAudioPlayer in Xamarin.Mac

-_This article shows how to use a helper class to control the playback of sound using an AVAudioPlayer._

 ## About the AVAudioPlayer